apmlabs/ace-box/terraform/gcloud/Readme.md

     ```hcl
     gcloud_project    = "myGCPProject" # GCP Project you want to use
-    gcloud_cred_file  = "/location/to/service-account-key.json" # location of the Service Account keys JSON file created and downloaded earlier
     gcloud_zone       = "europe-west1-b" # zone where you want to provision the resources.
 Check out https://cloud.google.com/compute/docs/regions-zones#available for available zones
     ```